Male infertility: Physical examination

 Usually, the patient disrobes completely and puts on a gown.
-The physician, physician assistant, or nurse practitioner will perform a thorough examination of the penis, scrotum, testicles, I vas deferens, spermatic cords, ejaculatory ducts, urethra, urinary bladder, anus and rectum.
+The physician, physician assistant, or nurse practitioner will perform a thorough examination of the penis, scrotum, testicles, vas deferens, spermatic cords, ejaculatory ducts, urethra, urinary bladder, anus and rectum.
 An orchidometer can measure testicular volume, which in turn is tightly associated with both sperm and hormonal parameters.
-A physical exam of the scrotum can reveal a varicocele, but the impact of detecting and surgically correct a varicocele on sperm parameters or overall male fertility is debated.
+A physical exam of the scrotum can reveal a varicocele, but the impact of detecting and surgically correcting a varicocele on sperm parameters or overall male fertility is debated.

 Sperm sample

 Semen sample obtaining

 Semen sample obtaining is the first step in spermiogram.
 The optimal sexual abstinence for semen sample obtaining is of 2–7 days.
 The first way to obtain the semen sample is through masturbation, and the best place to obtain it is in the same clinic, as this way temperature changes during transport can be avoided, which can be lethal for some spermatozoa.

 A single semen sample is not determining for disease diagnosis, so two different samples have to be analyzed with an interval between them of seven days to three months, as sperm production is a cyclic process.
 It is prudent to ask about possible sample loss, as that could mask true results of spermiogram.

 To obtain the sample, a sterile plastic recipient is put directly inside, always no more than one hour before being studied.
-Conventional preservatives shouldn't be used, as they have chemical substances as lubricants or spermicides that could damage the sample.
+Conventional preservatives should not be used, as they have chemical substances as lubricants or spermicides that could damage the sample.
 If preservatives have to be used, for cases of religious ethics in which masturbation is forbidden, a preservative with holes is used.
 In case of paraplegia it is possible to use mechanic tools or electroejaculation.

 The sample should never be obtained through coitus interruptus for several reasons: